TheGuardianWolf/ThunderbirdTray/README.md

 Minimise thunderbird to tray with a Windows tray app.

+Tested on Windows 10.

+.NET Core 3.0 (x86) Runtime or SDK is required for the runtime release.
+The self contained release packages the required files.

+Get the .NET Core runtime [here](https://dotnet.microsoft.com/download/dotnet-core/current/runtime).

 ## Complementary Add-ons

 This list of add-ons might be useful if you use this application.